aido/AidoATP/README.md

 Deciding when to buy or sell
 ============================
 Any of the above algorithms may be disbled and not used in the buy / sell decision.
-Based on the speed of reaction of each algorithm the following logic is used to make a buy or sell decision:
+Based on the reaction speed of each algorithm the following logic is used to make a buy or sell decision:

 	Look to Buy if :